Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 • landlords considering a limited company or SPV structure

-• housing in multiple occupants (HMO) properties
+• houses in multiple occupation (HMO) properties

 • portfolio landlords with several mortgaged properties